 Straw can be used as bedding for animals, as stuffing for a mattress, and can be used to make things like a basket or a straw hat.
 Recently, straw has been used as a fuel source for bioenergy.
 There are also some handy uses of straw around the house, such as a mulch to prevent erosion when seeding your lawn or placed around strawberry plants to prevent the fruit from laying on the soil.
 Straw has also become popular as a building material.
 The walls of houses or buildings can be insulated with bales of straw – a natural product that is relatively cheap to use!!
 And, of course, straw is a very popular decoration for the front porch during the fall season.

 When we talk about “making hay”, we are really talking about making something that an animal can eat.
 Hay is usually gathered up into bales, and stored for the animals to eat during the winter when the grass is not growing.
 In many parts of the world, farmers depend on hay to feed their cattle, sheep, or horses during the long winter period.
 In periods of drought, hay can also be used to feed animals when normal grazing is not enough.
 Many farmers specialize in growing hay that they sell to other farmers in their region.
+This blog covers the reasons why some bales are round and some are square.

 We want hay to come from plants that are good and healthy for animals to eat.
 This could mean nutritious grasses like ryegrass or bermudagrass or from legumes like clover or alfalfa.
 Hay will often be a mixture of plants that can make it more nutritious.
 Growers need to be careful to not include plants that are poisonous.
 Hay is typically produced on perennial crops and often on land that may not be suitable for grain production.
 As such, it provides a valuable use for lands that would not be productive for other things.